-When travelling in a taxi, crummy, company supplied or like vehicle outside regular straight time shift hours, such non-operating premium travel time shall be paid at time and one half of the applicable hourly rate.
+When travelling in a taxi, crummy, company supplied or like vehicle outside of regular straight time shift hours, such non-operating travel time shall be paid at one and one half (11⁄2) times the otherwise applicable straight time hourly wage rate for the driver, and one and one-quarter (11⁄2) times the otherwise applicable straight time hourly wage rate for the passenger(s).
+Only one (1) employee shall be paid as a driver for any single trip, and the Employer shall retain the right to designate such driver at its sole discretion.
 Such vehicles will conform to public transportation standards with full insurance coverage and operated in compliance with WorkSafeBC regulations.

-Notwithstanding the foregoing, if agreed between the Employer and the Union, an Employee may receive a mileage allowance in lieu of the applicable hourly rate to an employee for non-crane operating travel beyond twenty (20) kilometer radius from their branch (yard) based on the following formula:
+Notwithstanding the foregoing, if agreed between the Employer and the Union, an employee may receive a mileage allowance in lieu of the applicable hourly rate to an employee for non-crane operating travel beyond twenty (20) kilometer radius from their branch (yard) based on the following formula:

-- (i) Employee's own vehicle a mileage allowance of fifty-two cents (\$0.52) per road kilometer for the first five thousand (5,000) road kilometers and forty-six cents (\$0.46) a road kilometer thereafter - (ii) An Employer supplied vehicle a mileage allowance of forty-four and one-half cents (\$0.445) per road kilometer.
-It is understood that if the operator is required to transport Employer equipment in the vehicle, the operator will be considered to be on the payroll and will not be eligible for the mileage allowance. - (c) As a further alternative, the Union and the Employer may meet and agree upon a standard daily allowance to cover those travelling daily under the provisions specified above.
+- (i) Employee's own vehicle a mileage allowance of fifty-four cents (\$0.54) per road kilometre for the first five thousand (5,000) road kilometres, and forty-eight cents (\$0.48) per road kilometre thereafter. - (ii) An Employer supplied vehicle a mileage allowance of forty-four and onehalf cents (\$0.445) per road kilometre.
+It is understood that if the operator is required to transport Employer equipment in the vehicle, the operator will be considered to be on the payroll and will not be eligible for the mileage allowance.

+(c) As a further alternative, the Union and the Employer may meet and agree upon a standard daily allowance to cover those travelling daily under the provisions specified above.